anupn18/readme_lifesight/docs/PLATFORM/measure/attribution/how-to-use-target-benchmark-in-attribution.md

 next:
   description: ''
 ---
-Target Benchmark allows you to measure your current marketing performance against a predefined goal and receive actionable budget optimization recommendations.
-By setting a target—such as a sales forecast or a specific efficiency metric—you can see how to reallocate your media spend across channels to best achieve that objective.
+Target Benchmark allows you to set a primary marketing goal—such as maximizing revenue or minimizing Cost Per Acquisition (CPA)—and receive data-driven budget allocation recommendations to achieve it.

 ### How to Set a Target Benchmark